MarshalPaterson/React-Native-Australia-Boilerplate/README.md

 ```

 ## Troubleshooting
-For iOS you might need to run pods.
+For iOS you need to run pods.
 ```
 cd ios
 pod install